unlovedme/DahuaEventhHandler/docs/design.md

 ## Controller

 The controller initializes using the config object by reading the `.kubewatch.yaml` or command line arguments.
-If the parameters are not fully mentioned, the config falls back to read a set of standard environment variab
+If the parameters are not fully mentioned, the config falls back to read a set of standard environment variables.

+Controller creates necessary `SharedIndexInformer`s provided by `kubernetes/client-go` for listening and wa